 As for email templates, you can find, modify, and create them under Marketing -> Communications -> Email Templates.
 The grid shows a Magento abandoned cart email template ID, template, time of creation/update, subject, and type (HTML or text).
 From the Action column, you can preview your emails.

-While editing a new email template, specify its name, enter a subject (variables are supported), and create template content (variables are supported as well).
+While editing an email template, specify its name, enter a subject (variables are supported), and create template content (variables are also supported).
 Besides, it is possible to specify template styles.

 We’ve already mentioned that it is possible to upload a file with blacklisted emails in the configuration section of the Amasty Abandoned Cart Email Magento 2 module.
 At the same time, you can blacklist email addresses manually under Marketing -> Abandoned Cart Email -> Blacklist.